NWChemEx/SimDE/docs/source/install.rst

    optional.

 Before we can build SimDE we must build TiledArray.
-TiledArray depends on several common dependencies, dependencies it can not install.
+TiledArray depends on several common dependencies, dependencies it's build process can not install on its own.
 These dependencies are:

 - MPI (Ubuntu package: libopenmpi-dev)
 - BLAS (Ubuntu package: libopenblas-dev)